Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 BEFORE

 We used a versatile colour system of vibrant and neutral colours throughout the old site.
-The background was white to showcase our design work with clean, breathable pages that communicated copy efficiently and effectively, however white is the most energy intensive because it comprises all the colours in the colour spectrum.
+The background was white to showcase our design work with clean, breathable pages that communicated copy and images effectively, however white light is the most energy intensive because it comprises all the colours in the colour spectrum.

 Old website colour palette